TheQuantumJoker/Git-Hub-Informations/README.md

 ## Git(Hub) commands list
 ### Local command
+- *git init* Trasform the current folder in a Git Repository.
 - *git status* show active branch, commits, if there's something to commit.
 - *git add filename* to add the file(s) named filename for the next commit.
 - *git commit -m "My commit message"* To commit what is added.